equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

 ## Security

-### Running as non-root
+### Running as non root

-Application hosted on Radix will run in a non-root environment.
-This requires that the image used is configured to run as non-root.
-The following example is using a non-root configuration and will run as user 1000.
+Application hosted on Radix must run with non-root privileges in container, policy enabled in Radix platform will disallow containers running with root privileges.
+Here's how you can run change a Docker container to run as a non-root user.

 ```yaml
 FROM golang:alpine